yaningzhu/blog/002_redshift_permissions.md

 alter default privileges grant select on tables to group readonly;
 ```

 This automatically grants select on all future tables to the group `readonly`.
 Notice when we were trying to grant select on tables previously, we had to do it schema by schema.
-This statement covers all schemas.
+This statement covers all future tables in all schemas.
 Neat, eh?

-### Extra credit
+### Extra Credit

 So now let's see what we have to do when we create a new schema.